joshuasms/mini-calendar/README.md

-# miniature-octo-adventure
+# mini-calendar

-Some small programms I wrote to try out things
+A small programm I wrote to play around with pointers in C.